s-h-a-d-o-w/alfc/README.md

 - Using RGB lighting to highlight caps/num lock.
 There's something [here](https://gitlab.com/wtwrp/aeroctl/-/tree/master/Samples/AeroCtl.Rgb.LockKeys) for the Gigabyte Aero that could potentially be reused.
 - Refactor styles so there aren't as many inline ones.
+- Make it possible to supply decent service Name and Description, especially on Windows, where it sticks out like a sore thumb.
+(Requires modifying `os-service`, since it currently uses the name one can supply also as the file name for Linux services, so spaces might be problematic.)